A blood test is when a sample of blood

-Blood samples are processed by a machine, and it may take a day or two for the
+Blood samples are processed by a machine, and it may take a few days for the results

-results to be available.
-If the test results show signs of a problem, the doctor might
+to be available.
+If the test results show signs of a problem, the doctor might order

 or lightheaded from the test.
 A few kids and teens have a strong fear of needles.